-Mauldin is the 17th largest out of 270 cities in our state in total population, with a 2016 census estimate of 25,135.
+Mauldin is the 17th largest out of 270 cities in our state in total population, with a 2016 census estimate of 25,732.
 Our population makes up about 5.3% of Greenville County's total population yet our total retail sales is approximately 10% of the county total.

 The Mauldin work force is highly educated with 92.5% of individuals over the age of 25 having a high school education and 36.5% having a Bachelor's degree or above.
-The median household income for the City of Mauldin is \$57,863, exceeding the County, State, and National average.
-Greenville County's unemployment rate is 4.4%, as of October 2016 according to US Bureau of Labor Statistics.
+The average household income for the City of Mauldin is \$72,125, exceeding the County, State, and National average.
+Greenville County's unemployment rate is 3.2%.
 The median age for residents in Mauldin is 38.5; this is just over the U.S. average of 36.8.
 Family homes make up 65.7% of the households in the City.